rajatnagarr/CCI_OPENSAS/source/installation_configuration.rst

 Building OpenSAS from Source
 """"""""""""""""""""""""""""

-Clone the Repository
-~~~~~~~~~~~~~~~~~~~~

-.. code-block:: bash

-   git clone https://github.com/CCI-NextG-Testbed/OpenSAS

 - This is the forked version for the Virginia Tech SAS, called OpenSAS.
 The role of the SAS is to allow spectrum management of CBSDs, activation of dynamic protection zones, and environmental sensing for incumbent protection.
 OpenSAS strives to adhere to WInnForum and FCC regulations on SAS and CBRS operations.
 - The `Core/` folder contains everything required to launch the SAS Core Server.
 This is the true SAS.
 Regardless of your institution, this contains the code that is of primary interest for SAS researchers.

+Clone the Repository
+~~~~~~~~~~~~~~~~~~~~

+In this method, the repository is cloned locally.
+This is the way to go if HTTPS is required.

+First clone the repository using git

+.. code-block:: bash

+   git clone https://github.com/CCI-NextG-Testbed/OpenSAS

 .. figure:: _static/image0.png
    :align: center